 You will work as a member of the inter-professional team providing care to patients and their families.
 You will be responsible for the daily care of patients, including team rounds and family meetings.

 The Ottawa Hospital (3 blocks)

 You will spend these blocks with the Supportive and Palliative Care Consultation Service under the supervision of a Palliative Medicine Consultant.
-Two of these will take place at the General Campus, and two at the Civic Campus.
+Two of these blocks will take place at the General Campus, and two at the Civic Campus.
 The Service is an inter-professional team of health care professionals who provide in-patient and outpatient ambulatory consultation services.
 These services include symptom control and psychosocial support.

 The Ottawa Hospital Cancer Centre is located at the General Campus.
 It is a designated centre of integrated oncology and palliative care, recognized by the European Society for Medical Oncology (ESMO).
 You will have the opportunity to provide care to patients with non-oncological diseases at the Civic Campus.
 It is also where The Ottawa Heart Institute is located.

 The Regional Palliative Consultation Team (RPCT) (minimum of 1 block)

 The RPCT supports, educates and assists primary care professionals in the community to provide high quality palliative care to patients.
 Services include 24/7 telephone consultation, educational sessions, information on community palliative care resources and community-based consultation visits (in homes, long-term care facilities, community hospices and other residential facilities) when they are unable to access ambulatory palliative care services in the Ottawa area.